WIDE Upper Grades Program

 Additionally, the love of reading is central to our goal for the students.
 The teachers carefully select books that will passionately engage the children and they share these books with the children through shared reading and read aloud.
 The children and teachers discuss, reflect, and dissect these books.
 Our children truly love books and the amount of learning and perspective they gain is immeasurable.

-A special even we host every year is an annual Poetry Art and Dessert Night.
+A special event we host every year is Annual Poetry Night.
 This is a memorable and intimate evening where parents read a poem they wrote for their child and the children read the poem and display the artwork they created during their self portrait study.
 We come together as a school to celebrate all of our families.
 This is a special evening that builds community and offers everyone a wonderful experience through the power of poetry!

-The subject of science is essentially the study of life.
-What a captivating subject for young people!
+The subject of science is essentially the study of life; what a captivating subject for young people!
 This broad subject begs to be learned through being immersed in it.
 Our students do the work of real scientist: they observe, record, reflect, experiment, analyze, compare and communicate.
 Our children are not taught isolated scientific facts, but rather they discover them on their journey through project work.
 We strive to create a scientific mind in our children.
 We want them to question, experiment, reason, and use critical thinking in all they do.
-We support them as explorers of their world.
-We take field trips whenever possible and consult expert.
+We support them as explorers of their world and take field trips whenever possible, as well as consulting experts and bringing them to us!

 Art is a fundamental tool used and enjoyed by the children everyday.
 The atelieristas work closely with elementary teachers so they can support the children's learning of various academic subjects.
 Art opens the door for countless opportunities for the children to learn and reinforce academic subjects, gain perspective about the world and human behavior, learn history, and engage in open ended, personal self expression.